The bottom line

 The consequence is that every cross-functional question requires a manual data pull, a reconciliation process, and a spreadsheet that someone owns and nobody trusts.
 The cost of this - in analyst time, decision latency, and errors - is invisible on the P&L but material to operational performance.

-91% of CIOs citing data silos as a top digital transformation obstacle is not surprising.
-What is surprising is that so many organisations respond to that problem by buying yet another system - an analytics platform that sits on top of the silos rather than eliminating them.
+Nine in ten IT leaders citing data silos as a major barrier to extracting value (Logicalis CIO Report) is not surprising.
+What is surprising is that so many organisations respond to that problem by buying yet another system — an analytics platform that sits on top of the silos rather than eliminating them.

 The Lakehouse Architecture for Industrial Companies